slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </pre>

 <span class="description">
-When a rule containing an app action is triggered, the Rules Engine will make a request to the app to inform the app to run the configured app action.
+When a rule containing a Rule Action is triggered, the Rules Engine will make a request to the app to inform the app to run the configured Rule Action.
 The resulting status code will indicate to the Rules Engine whether the action was successfully completed and, if not, specify a cause for the error.
 </span>

 </section>